NCSU-Libraries/quick_search-summon_searcher/README.md

 Configuration for the searcher is found in config/summon_config.yml.
 To override the default configuration, copy summon_config.yml to your QuickSearch application's config directory: <my_app>/config/searchers/summon_searcher.yml, then modify that version.

 You need to supply your API keys to summon_config.yml in order to allow the searcher to make requests to the Summon API.
 Additionally, you'll want to configure the commands and filters that are applied to the API response and link into the Summon search results page respectively.
 These are also set in summon_config.yml, and map to values for filters in the Summon API URL or search results page URL.
 You can see examples in the default summon_config.yml: https://www.github.com/ncsu-libraries/quick_search-summon_searcher/blob/master/config/summon_config.yml

+For more information about commands and filters, look at the Summon API documentation: https://api.summon.serialssolutions.com/help/api/search/commands